onyx-and-iris/xair-api-python/README.md

 -   `XR16`
 -   `XR12`

 The `X32` is partially supported.
-This document covers specifically the `XAir` series, however.
+However, this document covers specifically the `XAir` series.

+The following keyword arguments may be passed:

+-   `ip`: ip address of the mixer
+-   `port`: mixer port, defaults to 10023 for x32 and 10024 for xair
+-   `delay`: a delay between each command, defaults to 20ms.
+    -   a note about delay, stability may rely on network connection.
+For wired connections the delay can be safely reduced.

+## API

 ### XAirRemote class (higher level)